michaelpatrickpurcell/Decibel/combat.md

 ### Manoeuvre
 A _manoeuvre_ is any action taken in combat which is not an attack.
 Typical examples
 include: moving, interacting with an object, or using a skill.
 Any action that a character attempts during combat requires a check.
-Any action that the players deem too trivial to require a check and that can be reasonably accomplished during a single round can be done "for free" in addition to another action.
+Any activity that the players deem too trivial to require a check and that can be reasonably accomplished during a single round can be done "for free" in addition to a "real" action.
 For example, drawing a weapon should not in itself constitute a manoeuvre action.
 Similarly, shouting a brief warning to a comrade should not require a manoeuvre action but attempting to negotiate a ceasefire in the heat of battle certainly should.